Mack Pinnacle: Engine

 When introduced for 2006 the Pinnacle used the new MP7 engine, the MP8 was available in 2007.
 The MP8 is currently the only engine available in the Pinnacle.

 The Mack MP7 is a 659 cuin overhead cam turbocharged inline six-cylinder diesel engine.
 It develops 325 to 425 hp and 1260 to 1560 lb.ft of torque.

 The Mack MP8 is a 783 cuin overhead cam turbocharged inline six-cylinder engine.
 It develops 415 to 505 hp and 1460 to 1867 lb.ft of torque.

 Transmissions

 All Mack transmissions have aluminum cases and three counter-shafts.
 Both Mack and Fuller have manual and automated shifting models.
-Allison transmissions are available as fully automatic only.
+Allison transmissions are available exclusively as fully automatic.

 Mack mDRIVE™ automated manual is the base transmission.
 It has no clutch pedal and shifts itself on demand.
 The driver can override it but it is normally driven in "D".
 It can have 12, 13, or 14-speeds.
 Other Mack manual transmissions have 8-18 speeds.

 Fuller UltraShift™automated shifting systems are available on all transmissions from 9- to 18-speeds.

 Allison RD series 6-speed transmissions is available.
 The RDS is a fully automatic planetary gear transmission with a lock-up torque converter.

 Frame

-A ladder frame with beam axles is used.
-The front axle is set forward on semi-elliptical leaf springs.
+A ladder frame with beam axles is used and the front axle is set forward on semi-elliptical leaf springs.
 The set-back axle version was replaced by the Anthem in 2017.